-As announced by La Côte journal this week, I open my first solo exhibition in Nyon, Switzerland.
+As announced by La Côte journal this week in the article ‘making Constable Blush’, I open my first solo exhibition in Nyon, Switzerland.
 Bringing together all my landscapes, dating back from as early on as 2013, up to the present day.

 The exhibition is on show in the characteristic old town by lake Geneva.
 During this time I am also travelling to new towns, lakes and mountainous areas around Switzerland in order to build on that collection.
 La Côte Newspaper in the region have written a lovely article about my adventures, my inspirations, my studies in Florence, how I got to where I am today and what keeps me motivated.
 The article is titled ‘Making Turner & Constable blush’ is a great read so I’m quite honoured.

 A week in Crans Montana – 26th March:

 Painting Painting at 9200m Altitude after taking the lift to ‘PLaine Mort’

 It’s funny how some areas are easier to paint than others.